Software Testing for Extended Reality Applications: A Systematic Mapping Study: Background

 \section{Background}

-This section provides background on XR, covering its definitions, the nature of XR applications, and how users interact with them.
-Additionally, it introduces software testing concepts, focusing on automated testing and GUI testing.
+This section provides background on Extended Reality (XR), covering key concepts and terminology across various immersive technologies that form the foundation of this mapping study.
+Table~\ref{tab:abbreviations} lists abbreviations frequently used throughout this paper.
+We introduce the nature of XR applications and their user interaction models, followed by relevant software testing concepts--particularly focusing on automated testing, test automation, and GUI testing approaches.